 In 1976, Kenilorea became the second Chief Minister of the Solomon Islands and, at independence on 7 July 1978, the first Prime Minister.
 He was Prime Minister until August 1980 and then again from October 1984 until he resigned in December 1986 after he lost the confidence of his Cabinet due to his handling of French relief funds.
 He continued as Deputy Prime Minister from 1987 to 1989, and he also served as Foreign Minister for seven years.
 In 1991, he resigned from Parliament to take up a three-year appointment as Director of the South Pacific Forum Fisheries Agency, a regional diplomatic position based in Honiara.
 He then took a year off before becoming Ombudsman for five years from 1996, and onwards from 2000 he was intimately involved in negotiating the peace process during the political crisis years (1998-2003).
 He became Speaker of the National Parliament in 2000 and served a second parliamentary term until September 2010.

-Intensely Christian, Sir Peter was a lay preacher in the South Sea Evangelical Church.
+Intensely Christian, Kenilorea is a lay preacher in the South Sea Evangelical Church.
 He was a keen sportsman in his youth.
 He married Margaret Siunari'i Kwanairara in 1971 and they had eight children, the youngest of whom drowned in 2001.
-Sir Peter Kenilorea was the great survivor of Solomon Islands politics and the nation's elder statesman.
-He was an old-school national leader who subsisted only on his salary, rare in modern Solomon Islands politics.
-He said that he was an unwilling politician and entered politics out of a sense of duty as a member of the new educated elite, and that, given the size of his family, most of whom were educated in New Zealand, he always had trouble surviving on the salary.
+Kenilorea is the great survivor of Solomon Islands politics and the nation's elder statesman.
+He is an old-school national leader who subsisted only on his salary, rare in modern Solomon Islands politics.
+He says that he was an unwilling politician and entered politics out of a sense of duty as a member of the new educated elite, and that, given the size of his family, most of whom were educated in New Zealand, he always had trouble surviving on the salary.

-Sir Peter Kenilorea was constant in holding the nation to the letter of the National Constitution and mounted many important private court cases against the government when it abused its authority under it.
-In his retirement he lived in Honiara.
+Kenilorea has been constant in holding the nation to the letter of the National Constitution and has mounted many important private court cases against the government when it has abused its authority under it.
+In his retirement he lives in Honiara.
 He published his autobiography, Tell It as It Is (2008) as part of the commemoration of the 30th anniversary of independence.
-He died in Honiara on Thursday 25th February 2016.
-He was a great son of Solomon Islands, always a gentleman, a good father and a true Christian.
-He received a State Funeral on Tuesday 1st March 2016.
 (NS 21 Jan.
 1966, 15 Nov.
 1968, 30 Oct.
 1969; Fortune 2000; Kenilorea 1973, 2008; Craig and Clement 1980, 100)

 - Craig, Robert D., and Clement, Russell T., Who's Who in Oceania, 1980-1981, Institute of Polynesian Studies, Brigham Young University, Hawaii Campus, Laia, Hawaii, 1980.
 Details